 FLEX Options Risk.
 The Fund will transact in FLEX Options issued and guaranteed for settlement by the OCC.
 The Fund bears the risk that the OCC will be unable or unwilling to perform its obligations under the FLEX Options contracts, which could result in significant losses to the Fund.
 In less liquid markets, terminating a FLEX Option may require the payment of a premium or acceptance of a discounted price, and may take longer to complete.
 In addition, a less liquid trading market may adversely impact the value of the Fund's FLEX Options and therefore the NAV of the Fund.

-In addition, the value of the Fund's FLEX Options positions is not anticipated to increase or decrease at the same rate as the reference asset; and while it is anticipated that they will generally move in the same direction, it is possible that they may move in different directions.
-Certain FLEX Options positions may also expire worthless.
-The use of FLEX Options involves leverage, which can cause the Fund's portfolio to be more volatile than if the portfolio had not been leveraged.
+Options Value Correlation Risk.
+The value of the Fund's options positions prior to the expiration date is not anticipated to increase or decrease at the same rate as the reference asset; and while it is anticipated that they will generally move in the same direction, it is possible that they may move in different directions.
+Certain options positions may also expire worthless.

+Options Leverage Risk.
+The use of options contracts involves leverage, which can cause the Fund's portfolio to be more volatile than if the portfolio had not been leveraged.
 Leverage can significantly magnify the effect of price movements of the reference asset, disproportionately increasing the Fund's losses and reducing the Fund's opportunities for gains when the reference asset changes in unexpected ways.
 In some instances, such leverage could result in losses that exceed the original amount invested.